ochococo/Super-Simple-Architecture/README.md

 > Interaction
 > (*noun*)
 >
-> Component answering the question: What should I do in reaction to user action.
+> Component answering the question: What should I do in reaction to user's action.

 ### Definitions